History of private equity and venture capital: Regulatory and tax changes impact the boom

-The first private equity boom (1982–1993)
+The first boom (1982–1993)

 The decade of the 1980s is perhaps more closely associated with the leveraged buyout than any decade before or since.
 For the first time, the public became aware of the ability of private equity to affect mainstream companies and "corporate raiders" and "hostile takeovers" entered the public consciousness.
 The decade would see one of the largest booms in private equity culminating in the 1989 leveraged buyout of RJR Nabisco, which would reign as the largest leveraged buyout transaction for nearly 17 years.
 In 1980, the private equity industry would raise approximately $2.4 billion of annual investor commitments and by the end of the decade in 1989 that figure stood at $21.9 billion marking the tremendous growth experienced.

-Beginning of the LBO boom
+Begin of the LBO boom

 The beginning of the first boom period in private equity would be marked by the well-publicized success of the Gibson Greetings acquisition in 1982 and would roar ahead through 1983 and 1984 with the soaring stock market driving profitable exits for private equity investors.

 In January 1982, former US Secretary of the Treasury William E. Simon, Ray Chambers and a group of investors, which would later come to be known as Wesray Capital Corporation, acquired Gibson Greetings, a producer of greeting cards.
 The purchase price for Gibson was $80 million, of which only $1 million was rumored to have been contributed by the investors.
 By mid-1983, just sixteen months after the original deal, Gibson completed a $290 million IPO and Simon made approximately $66 million.
 Simon and Wesray would later complete the $71.6 million acquisition of Atlas Van Lines.
 The success of the Gibson Greetings investment attracted the attention of the wider media to the nascent boom in leveraged buyouts.